This panzanella is fresh and light with distinct flavors of the new season and a nourishing hearty backbone.

 - While the bread toasts place raisins in a small dish and cover will warm water.
 Set aside.
 In a dry skillet, cast iron preferable, over medium low heat, lightly toast sunflower seeds until lightly golden but not burned.
 2-3 minutes, so watch them carefully.

-- Carefully slice or shave using a small knife, mandoline or vegetable peeler the zucchini and asparagus into thin ribbons.
+- Carefully slice or shave using a small knife, mandolin, or vegetable peeler the zucchini and asparagus into thin ribbons.

 - Place bread chunks at the bottom of a large serving bowl, then add the pickled red onion, asparagus, zucchini and about 1/4 of the dressing.
 Toss gently to combine and let stand 15 minutes.